My Daytona State

 Student American Dental Hygienists Association (SADHA)

-Advisor - Pam Ridilla, Ph: 506-785-2093, Deland Campus- Bert Fish (6/104)
+Advisor -Pam Ridilla, Ph: 506-785-2093, Deland Campus- Bert Fish (6/104)

-The purpose of this club is to promote dental hygiene, represent dental hygiene students, and to contribute to the improvement of the oral health of the community
+The purpose of this club is to promote dental hygiene, represent dental hygiene students,

 Return to top